This chapter addresses some salient features of the law relating to remedies in merger cases in India.

 A number of cases have involved commitments offered by the parties in Phase I. In ZF Friedrichshafen, the parties had combined market shares of 60–75 per cent, 45–55 per cent and 20–30 per cent in various steering systems markets.
 The acquirer voluntarily committed to divest its shareholding in a joint venture (JV) it had with another parts supplier, which would leave it with an insignificant market share.
 The divestment was in fact completed before the date of the CCI clearance order.

-In Abbott Laboratories, the CCI found that the combined market shares of the parties in the relevant medical devices market was 90–100 per cent, with the other competitor having 0–5 per cent.
+In Abbott Laboratories, the CCI found that the combined market shares of the parties in the relevant medical devices market was 90–100 per cent, with the other competitor having zero to 5 per cent.
 The CCI considered that this enhanced the merger entity’s market power and noted that the market was already highly concentrated.
 The proposal to divest the business of the target in the relevant market on a worldwide basis would remove the overlap between the parties in India and address its concerns.

 FMC involved a proposed combination following on from the commitment in Dow/DuPont to divest certain crop protection businesses (see below).
 The CCI identified five overlapping markets where – taking into account high combined market shares, substantial Herfindahl–Hirschman index increments and distantly placed competitors – market power might be enhanced.
 The CCI accepted that its concerns could be addressed by the divestiture of certain agrochemicals and associated undertakings not to re-enter the market or sell products in India.

 In China National Agrochemical Corporation, the CCI identified a number of overlapping fungicide and pesticide markets where it had AAEC concerns, given the combined market shares, the position of the competitors and high entry barriers.
 The CCI accepted the parties’ proposal to divest the relevant products sold by the target in India.
-Depending on the product, the target would cease to be a competitor, or its market share would become negligible (0–5 per cent), or the combined market share would reduce to acceptable levels (from 30–40 per cent to 20–25 per cent).
+Depending on the product, the target would cease to be a competitor, or its market share would become negligible (zero to 5 per cent), or the combined market share would reduce to acceptable levels (from 30–40 per cent to 20–25 per cent).

 Other cases have involved divestitures after the Phase II investigation process.
 In Sun/Ranbaxy, the CCI found that the merger of two pharmaceutical companies was likely to have an AAEC in respect of seven overlapping products.
 For each product, the merger would result in the elimination of a significant competitor and a corresponding reduction in significant competitors (from three to two, or from four to three).
 The CCI found that the merger would result in a near monopoly in two markets and in strengthening the combined entity’s market position in another.
 In considering a fitting remedy, the CCI stated that the aim of a modification was to maintain the existing level of competition in the market in India through: (1) creating a viable, independent and long-term competitor; and (2) ensuring that the approved purchaser had the necessary components, including transitional support arrangements, to compete effectively with the merged entity.
 Each party was therefore required to divest specified products.